Indeed, chatters are 2.8x more likely to convert than visitors who don’t chat.

 Compared to a sales-centric approach, customer-centricity can also boost your employee retention rates.

-For companies where customer satisfaction is a key priority, 83% of employees are more likely to say that they plan to remain working there in two-years’ time.
 (This is in comparison to others, where only 56% of employees plan to still be working at their company in two years.)

 Customer-centricity puts people first — and that makes for higher job satisfaction.